-Yes, the coursework for the program is expected to prepare students for the workload they will experience as they enter the college classroom; however, unless indicated, they are not considered college-level courses.
+High school honors courses are college-preparatory.
 Critical thinking, writing, and analytical skills are emphasized.
-Dual enrollment courses are college-level courses and receive both a high school and a college credit awarded by the articulated college.
-College credits earned from Circle Christian School classes are transferable to most colleges and universities.
+Dual-enrollment courses are college-level courses and receive both a high school and a college credit awarded by the articulated college.
+As a SACS/AdvancEd accredited school, college credits earned from Circle Christian School classes are transferable to most colleges and universities.

 Circle is committed to providing opportunities of academic excellence for our students.
 As colleges and job opportunities become increasingly competitive, Circle students must be fully prepared for academic success.
 Honors courses require more commitment but also provide an additional level of academic preparation for students planning on attending college.

 Honors courses demand serious academic attention and study skills.
 They are designed for students seeking college-preparatory-level work.
 This includes meeting state honors guidelines as a minimum.
 As in any solid academic arena, students must commit to doing the homework assignments (including individual or group projects), actively participating in class discussions, and seeking help at the first point of necessity.
 Consideration must be given to the time and concentration level required on the part of the student and the parent for student success in honors-level courses.
 Honors courses build upon good foundations in grammar, writing, math, science, and history knowledge.
 Please keep in mind these are not remediated classes.
 Generally, students should score above the 75th percentile in standardized testing in the subject being considered.
 Individual placement guidance is available through the Guidance Department.